craic/arduino_power/README.md

 ##Power On / Power Off Circuit

-This basic circuit uses the press of a momentary pushbutton switch to power up the system and, when running, to power it down.
+This basic circuit uses the press of a momentary pushbutton switch to power up the system and, when running, to power it down - similar to the way my phone works.

 When you press and hold on a powered down system, the PowerBoost is turned on and supplies power to the Arduino which then boots up and runs the program that you have loaded onto it.